p3r7/awesome-monome-norns/README.md

 #### Other hardware companions

-Synth _apps_ generally rely on MIDI inputs.
+Synth _scripts_ generally rely on MIDI inputs.
 So a keyboards, pads or sequencer is a must have.
 A computer with midi output will do as well.

 Lots of parameters can also be controlled with midi CC by using anything with midi knobs / sliders.